-Brazil is another one of the world’s main sources of hematite ore.
-Its Carajas mine is the largest iron ore mine in existence, and is operated by Brazilian mining company Vale (NYSE:VALE).
+Brazil is another one of the world’s main sources of this type of iron ore.
+Its Carajas mine is the largest iron ore mine in existence, and is operated by Brazilian miner Vale (NYSE:VALE).
 Vale is the third-largest mining company in the world and the largest producer of iron ore pellets.
-Vale’s headquarters are in Rio de Janeiro and its primary iron ore assets are in the Iron Quadrangle region of Minas Gerais.
+Vale’s headquarters are in Rio de Janeiro, and its primary iron ore assets are in the Iron Quadrangle region of Minas Gerais.

 In Asia, a great deal of mining for hematite ore is done in China.
 Known reserves include the Tung-Yeh-Chen hematite ore deposit and the Dongye hematite ore deposit.

 Magnetite ore is currently mined in Minnesota and Michigan in the US, as well as in taconite deposits in Eastern Canada.
 A major mining site in Michigan is the Marquette Range.
-The deposit was discovered in 1844, and ore was first mined there in 1848, as per the Michigan government’s website.
+The deposit was discovered in 1844, and ore was first mined there in 1848.
 Magnetite ore and hematite ore are among the four types of iron ore deposits found in this area.

-Cliffs Natural Resources (NYSE:CLF) is a major player in the magnetite ore mining industry, with five iron ore mines that are focused on magnetite ore.
-For instance, the Empire mine, located in Michigan’s Marquette Range, has a rated annual capacity of 4.5 million tons.
-Additionally, its Hibbing taconite mine is in Minnesota’s Mesabi Range and has an annual rate capacity of 8 million tons of magnetite ore.
+Cleveland-Cliffs (NYSE:CLF) is a major player in the magnetite ore industry, with five iron ore mines that are focused on magnetite ore.
+For instance, the Empire mine, located in Michigan’s Marquette Range, has an annual capacity of 4.5 million tons.
+Additionally, its Hibbing taconite mine is in Minnesota’s Mesabi Range and has an annual capacity of 8 million tons of magnetite ore.